Nikola Gruevski: Fugitive

 On 13 November, Gruevski announced through his Facebook account that he had fled to Hungary, where he applied for political asylum.
-Gruevski was seen as having particularly close relations with the right-wing national conservative Fidesz's head, and Prime Minister of Hungary, Viktor Orbán, who opposed the Prespa agreement between Greece and Macedonia and supported VMRO-DPMNE's hardline position against it.
-Orbán has reportedly described Gruevski's escape as "an interesting story, exciting, like all crime stories".

 Despite his passport having been confiscated, Gruevski successfully escaped and concerns arose that he probably used a Bulgarian one.
 However, according to Bulgarian authorities, Gruevski has never applied for Bulgarian citizenship.
-It was later confirmed by Albanian police that, with the aid of the Hungarian government which escorted him using Hungarian diplomatic vehicles, Gruevski had passed through Albania, Montenegro and Serbia before arriving in Hungary.
+It was later confirmed by Albanian police that, with the aid of the Hungarian government which escorted him using Hungarian diplomatic vehicles, Gruevski had passed through Albania, Montenegro and Serbia, before arriving in Hungary.

 Interpol alerted that Gruevski is wanted under an international arrest warrant and the Macedonian government filed a formal extradition request.
-Hungary's opposition parties are calling on the Hungarian government to arrest and quickly extradite the fugitive former prime minister back to Macedonia.
+Hungary's opposition parties called on the Hungarian government to arrest and quickly extradite Gruevski to Macedonia.

 On 20 November 2018, Gruevski was granted political asylum by the Hungarian authorities.

-Gruevski has condemned the Prespa agreement and stated that Prime Minister Zoran Zaev "scammed" and "tricked" the Macedonian people over the name change of the country and that Greek politicians imposed an unfavourable deal upon Macedonia that outlines exclusive claims over "antique history" by Greece.
+He has condemned the Prespa agreement and stated that Prime Minister Zoran Zaev "scammed" and "tricked" the Macedonian people over the name change of the country and that Greek politicians imposed an unfavorable deal upon Macedonia that outlines exclusive claims over "antique history" by Greece.
+Gruevski has also opposed the Friendship Treaty with Bulgaria from 2017.

-On 27 June 2019, Gruevski appeared handcuffed in a court in Budapest on a hearing closed for the public for his extradition requested by North Macedonia.
+On 27 June 2019, Gruevski appeared handcuffed in a court in Budapest in a hearing closed for the public for his extradition requested by North Macedonia.
 Later that day the court in Budapest announced that his extradition was rejected.
-According to judge Éva Várhegyi the conditions needed for his extradition were not fulfilled.
+According to the judge, the conditions needed for his extradition were not fulfilled.
+According to Balkan Investigative Reporting Network's analysis of data from the country's finance ministry in November 2019, 95% of the €26.6 million spent on media by Gruevski's government were transferred to three private national broadcasters – Sitel (10.2 million), Kanal 5 (8.5 million) and Alfa TV (6.3 million).
+All three served as the mouthpieces of his government.
+Gruevski's closest allies and the owners and editors of the three channels also had close ties.

-On 21 July 2020, Gruevski's position as an honorary president of VMRO-DPNME was taken away, along with other changes that were made to democratize the party.
-Furthermore, in October 2020, Gruevski was named in a new money laundering probe launched by the authorities in North Macedonia.
+On 21 July 2020, Gruevski's position as an honorary president of VMRO-DPNME was removed as part of the policy to democratize the party.
+In October 2020, he was named in a new money laundering probe launched by the authorities in North Macedonia.
+In September 2020, the Skopje Criminal Court sentenced him in absentia to a year and a half in prison, after he and Mile Janakieski were found guilty of inciting the attack on the Centar municipality from June 2013.